Wendy Cadge: Career

 Cadge began her academic career at Bowdoin College, where she served as a faculty member from 2003 to 2006.
 She later joined Brandeis University, where she held several prominent roles, including senior associate dean for strategic initiatives, chair of the women's, gender, and sexuality program, and leader of the division of social sciences.
 Cadge worked there for eighteen years, becoming the Barbara Mandel Professor of the Humanistic Social Sciences and a professor of sociology.
 In 2020, she was appointed dean of the Brandeis University Graduate School of Arts and Sciences.
 During her tenure, Cadge focused on enhancing the graduate student experience by expanding professional development opportunities, advancing the school's anti-racism plan, and collaborating to extend degree programs.

 On July 1, 2024, she became the 10th president of Bryn Mawr College, succeeding Kimberly Wright Cassidy.

 Cadge's scholarly work spans multiple topics related to religion in public institutions, including spiritual care and the role of chaplaincy in healthcare.
 She has authored three books: Paging God: Religion in the Halls of Medicine, Spiritual Care: The Everyday Work of Chaplains, and Heartwood: The First Generation of Theravada Buddhism in America.
 In 2018, Cadge founded the Chaplaincy Innovation Lab to support and advance the work of chaplains in spiritual care settings.
+Philip Schwadel, a professor of sociology at the University of Nebraska-Lincoln, cites Cadge's Paging God as "an important contribution to the religion and health literature".